Intellectual disability treatment

 According to the Centers for Disease Control (CDC), the term Intellectual Disability is used “when there are limits to a person’s ability to learn at an expected level and function in daily life.”

-• An onset of anytime before a child turns 18 (even prior to birth)
+- An onset anytime before a child turns 18 (even before birth)

 Intellectual Disability can be caused by prenatal factors (genetic syndromes such as Fragile X Syndrome and Down Syndrome).
 Environmental factors can also cause ID, with the largest one being Fetal alcohol syndrome.